-May is the end of the school year, the beginning of summer, and prime time to kick your marketing campaigns into high gear to avoid the dreaded summer slump so many brands experience.
-Use these examples to inspire your summer marketing campaigns in May to take advantage of the sales opportunities next month.
+May marks the beginning of summer.
+School is out, the sun is shining, and it is prime time to kick marketing campaigns into high gear to avoid the dreaded summer slump so many brands experience.
+Use these holidays and examples to inspire your summer marketing campaigns this May to take advantage of the sales opportunities all month long.

 - May 4: National Star Wars Day